Best Things To Do In Binibeca, Menorca

 Binibeca Church| ©Fani

-Of course, being such a popular village, it is not only about intertwined streets and alleys.
-This very peculiar urbanism also has many interesting places to visit and get to know.
-Some of the places you can see on your visit are the main square, the church and the promenade.
+Of course, being such a popular village, if you book a tour of Binibenca, you will not only see intertwined streets and alleys.
+This peculiar urbanism also has many interesting places to visit and learn about:

-It is part of the initial complex of the village and is located in the center of the residential complex, being one of the widest areas among so many alleys and very narrow streets.
-It is a quiet place where you can come to sit for a while before continuing your journey on foot throughout the village.
+• The Plaza Mayor: it is part of the initial complex of the village and is located in the center of the residential complex, being one of the widest areas among so many narrow streets and alleys.
+A quiet place where you can sit for a while before continuing your journey on foot throughout the village.

-It was one of the first buildings that were erected in the set, so its structure is quite traditional, trying to maintain the air of the original fishing village.
-This church stands above all the other houses of the place, being one of the tallest buildings and can be seen more easily if viewed from afar.
+• Binibeca Church: one of the first buildings that were erected in the set, so its structure is quite traditional, trying to maintain the air of the original fishing village.
+This church rises above all the other houses of the place, being one of the tallest buildings and can be seen more easily if viewed from afar.

-Located on the shores of this magical and idyllic village, the promenade of Binibeca will make you feel like in a real postcard, as if it were not enough to have visited every place of the village.
-Its cobblestone streets and its lively atmosphere, especially at night, stand out.
+• Promenade: located on the shores of this magical and idyllic town, it will make you feel like you are in a real postcard.
+Its cobblestone streets and lively atmosphere stand out, especially at night.

-If you don't want to miss any of the emblematic sites in the town, then I recommend you take the time to look for Casa Candi.
-This was the first housing construction that was built in the entire sector, so its walls tell more than history.
+• Casa Candi: it was the first housing construction that was built in the entire sector, so its walls tell more than history.

 3. Snorkel in Cala Torret

 Cala Torret is a cozy cove located very close to Binibeca.
-You can reach it by public transport, but if you go by car, it is also an effective way to visit it.
-On the other hand, it is a clean and tidy enough cove to make you want to spend some time there.
+You can reach it using public transport, but if you go by car, it is also a comfortable way to visit it.

-Another attraction of this cove is that in its dock there are multiple privately owned boats, but also others available for rent.
-A good activity you can do in it is to take a guided kayak tour or snorkel in it.
+One of the attractions of this cove is that in its dock there are multiple privately owned boats, but also others available for rent.
+A good activity to do here is to book a kayak excursion with snorkeling.

-Snorkeling is one of the activities that I recommend the most because you can see interesting species of marine animals, as well as enjoy its clear turquoise waters.
-It is a cove with rocky surroundings but it is still comfortable to visit and divine to swim in.
+Snorkeling is one of the activities that I recommend the most because you can see various marine animal species, in addition to enjoying its clear turquoise waters.
+It is a cove with rocky surroundings, but it is still comfortable to visit and divine for swimming.

 Binibeca Beach| ©José Antonio Adame